-As a business person, I’m interested in increasing sales and profitability, every decision I made on my business goes towards growth.
+As a business person, you are interested in increasing sales and profitability.
+Every decision you make on your business goes towards growth.
 It could be on sales, it could be entering new markets or it could be with a new line of products or services.
-All I want with my business it’s to grow.
-So when I invest in marketing that’s what I want in return, the growth of my business in any particular area I decide is the best in that particular moment or situation.
+All you want for your business it’s to grow.
+And so am I. When you invest in marketing that’s what you want in return, the growth of your business in any particular area you decide is the best in that particular moment or situation.

-The big question is how marketing can help me with the growth of my business.
-There are many marketing approaches and I have tried a lot of them from inbound marketing to growth marketing and everything in between.
-The best approach from my experience, working with several types of businesses and industries, is content marketing.
-According to the Content Marketing Institute, 67% of marketers report that content marketing generates demand/leads (a 7% increase since last year).
+The big question is how can marketing help you with the growth of your business.
+There are many marketing approaches and we have tried a lot of them from inbound marketing to growth marketing and everything in between.
+The best approach in our experience, working with several types of businesses and industries, is content marketing.
+According to the Content Marketing Institute, 67% of marketers report that content marketing generates demand/leads (a 7% increase since previous year).

 Every time we don’t know something, or we want to solve a problem, personal or professional, we start looking for anwers by searching on Google.
 That’s so common nowadays, for the majority of us, that Google is even a verb.
 In Spanish, we say Googlear.
 The SEO software company Brightedge, assures in their research, that 68% of online experiences begin with a search engine.

-And every time we search the results are some type of content.
-It doesn’t matter what type of problem you are facing, if it’s a business problem or a personal one, our immediate action is to Google it.
+And every time we search, the results are some type of content.
+It doesn’t matter what type of problem we are facing, if it’s a business problem or a personal one, our immediate action is to Google it.
 Younger generations are also searching for answers, but they usually rely on social media for them.

-This is nothing new, content marketing, as we know it, has more than 20 years around.
-The first time the term “content marketing” was coined was in 1996 by John F. Oppedahl at a journalism conference.
-Of course, since the advent of mankind, we had looked for a way to express ourselves through some type of content creation.
+This is nothing new.
+Content marketing, as we know it, has been around for more than 20 years.
+The first time the term “content marketing” was coined was in 1996, by John F. Oppedahl at a journalism conference.
+Of course, since the advent of mankind, we have looked for a way to express ourselves through some type of content creation.
 It’s not in vain that marketers continue to say that Content is King.
 And I think it’s still around because it works.

-There are many ways of doing content, but I still prefer written content.
-Maybe because I grew up in the earliest 90s, or maybe because that’s the way I learn.
-But I’m not alone in this.
-According to Demand Metric, 70% of people rather get information from blogs than traditional advertisements.
+There are many ways of creating content, but I still prefer written content.
+Maybe because I grew up in the earliest 90s, or maybe it’s because that’s the way I learn.
+But I’m not alone.
+According to Demand Metric, 70% of people prefer to get information from blogs than traditional advertisements.

 Many companies are investing in content marketing but they are not happy with it.
 They are not reaching the goals they want and also many agencies are not able to attribute any gains from these marketing actions.
 So I understand that many people don’t want to invest in something that is not performing well.

-Let me explain the steps of the process that we use to drive results aka conversions and sales, to us and our clients, through a well-thought bottom-of-the-funnel content marketing strategy.
+Let us explain the steps of the process that we use to drive results, aka conversions, and sales, to us and our clients, through a well-thought bottom-of-the-funnel content marketing strategy.

-Instead of focusing on the awareness stage of the marketing funnel, and nurturing the users, with more content, until they convert, we focus directly on the conversion stage or at the bottom of the funnel.
-So every piece of content we create addresses the pain points that the customer is facing when it’s one step to completing the purchase.
+Instead of focusing on the awareness stage of the marketing funnel, and nurturing the users, with more content, until they convert, we should focus directly on the conversion stage or at the bottom of the funnel.
+Every piece of content we create addresses the pain points that the customer is facing when there is one step to completing the purchase.
 In our results, you are not going to see a lot of traffic but you will see high-quality leads that are ready to convert.
-Our approach is more on demand conversion, than on demand generation.
+Our approach is more on-demand conversion than on-demand generation.

-We create content based on the pain points of your target audience, not just on the keywords opportunities we find.
-Because many of these long-tail keywords have a lot of opportunities to rank but do not necessarily address the main concerns of our target in the conversion stage.
-So instead of just focusing on positioning high on search engines, we focus on high rank with the customer’s needs, and usually, this happens when the customer is already aware of the solutions and just needs a bottom-of-the-funnel piece of content, to make his mind and close the deal.
+We create content based on the pain points of your target audience, not just on the keywords opportunities we find because many of these long-tail keywords have a lot of opportunities to rank but do not necessarily address the main concerns of our target in the conversion stage.
+So instead of just focusing on positioning high on search engines, we focus on high rank with the customer’s needs, and this usually happens when the customer is already aware of the solutions and just needs a bottom-of-the-funnel piece of content, to make up his mind and close the deal.

-Of course, this is easier to say, than do.
-Usually, owners and marketers, think that they know the motivations and triggers behind every purchase.
+Of course, this is easier to say than to do.
+Usually, owners and marketers think that they know the motivations and triggers behind every purchase.
 But the reality is that most of the content we create is based on our perceptions and not necessarily on how the customer feels or what he needs.

 The activities of content marketing strategy are based on addressing the issues of the customer as if we were reading their minds.
-To do this you need to know and understand their needs.
-Great content, is not an easy task.
+To do this, you need to know and understand their needs.
+Great content is not an easy task.
 It requires a lot of research, not just keyword research, and talking to your customer.
-The only way to truly know a customer is to talk to him.
+The only way to truly know a customer is to talk to them.
 There is no other way.
-To achieve to create really great content we spend a lot of time researching our target.
-We continually do this, not just at the beginning of the service.
-Because everything changes.
+To create really great content we should spend a lot of time researching our target.
+We continually do this, not just at the beginning of the service, because everything changes.
 We cannot assume that our customer is static and our competition is not doing anything to attract our clients.